 Erasmus+ is the European Union’s (EU) funding programme for education and training, youth and sport.
+The funding period runs from 2014 to 2020.
 The overall programme objectives are to:

-§ Overseas countries and territories of EU Member States: Greenland, New Caledonia and Dependencies, French Polynesia, French Southern and Antarctic Territories, Wallis and Futuna Islands, Mayotte, St Pierre and Miquelon, Aruba, Netherlands Antilles.
+- Overseas countries and territories of EU Member States: Greenland, New Caledonia and Dependencies, French Polynesia, French Southern and Antarctic Territories, Wallis and Futuna Islands, Mayotte, St Pierre and Miquelon, Aruba and Netherlands Antilles.

-For all general enquiries relating to Brunel's Erasmus+ activities including:
+Please email firstname.lastname@example.org for all general enquiries relating to Brunel's Erasmus+ activities.